rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-After joining all the forked subtask, we can finally retrieve the results, since we know for sure that all the computations are completed.
+After joining all the forked subtasks, we can retrieve the results since all the computations are completed.
 Here is the piece of our puzzle:

 ```java
 @Override